prometheus/test-infra/tools/amGithubNotifier/README.md

 # amGithubNotifier - Alertmanager GitHub Webhook Receiver

-A simple webhook server that can be added as a webhook reciver in alertmanager config.
+A simple webhook server that can be added as a webhook receiver in alertmanager config.

 It listens at the `/hook` endpoint on port `:8080` by default.